 Step 1.1 - The WG’s publishing facilitator submits all ballot materials requiring HQ preparation (i.e., V3-related materials) to the Director of Tech Pubs according to the deadlines indicated in the V3 Ballot Countdown.
 For non-V3 submissions, the materials will be prepared according to the WG's schedule and supplied to the Director of Tech Pubs on the agreed upon date before the ballot opening.

-Step 1.2 Once ballot material is posted by the Director of Technical Publications, WG co-chair reviews the posted materials for completeness and correctness.
+Step 1.2 - Once ballot material is posted by the Director of Technical Publications, WG co-chair reviews the posted materials for completeness and correctness.

 Step 1.3 – The WG co-chair communicates needed changes to Director of Tech Pubs and/or confirms that the posted ballot materials are ready for ballot opening.